Racehorse injuries: Weather

-2008-2009 TOBA Stats
+Muddy and/or sloppy dirt tracks have a higher incidence of catastrophic musculoskeletal injury compared to fast dirt tracks.
+Faster turf tracks have a higher risk of fatal and non-fatal fractures and musculoskeletal injuries.

 Moisture can cause even bigger problems when combined with freezing temperatures.
-At Philadelphia Park Racetrack in Bensalem, a rash of breakdowns in the first two months of 2004 was blamed on the winter weather and track problems caused by thawing frost.
-In that short stretch of time, 12 horses were euthanized following races, and another one was destroyed after sustaining a training injury.
+At Philadelphia Park Racetrack in Bensalem, a rash of breakdowns in the first two months of 2004 was blamed on the winter weather and track problems caused by thawing frost; during this short stretch of time, 12 horses were euthanized following races, and another one was destroyed after sustaining a training injury.
 The TOBA statistics on racing related career ending injuries show that cold weather racing causes almost twice as many injuries as warm weather racing (February's rate of 3.16 is 1.67 times larger than July's rate of 1.90).
-This graph is a plot of injury rates for different tracks based on when their racing seasons begin and end during the calendar year.
+The graph is a plot of injury rates for different tracks based on when their racing seasons begin and end during the calendar year.
 To eliminate as many conflicting variables as possible, only North American tracks in temperate climates that race on dirt/turf and that run graded stakes races were used.
 The tracks were Aqueduct, Belmont, Churchill Downs, Colonial Downs, Hawthorne, Laurel Park, Monmouth, and Saratoga.